Have you ever heard of digestive enzymes?

 Supplements will help make sure you’re taking the right amount of enzymes for good digestion.
 Helping to maximize the benefits you will receive from sticking to your nutrition plan!

-Personally, I have been using our digestive enzyme supplement for almost a year now at 2-3 meals throughout the day.
+Personally, I have been using our digestive enzyme supplement when I've needed it for years now.
 Which has made a big difference in helping me overcome the stomach discomfort I was having after eating a meal and I notice I just feel better overall.

-So if you're someone that is having some stomach discomfort, feel like your not really digesting your food well (feeling bloated, gassy, or uncomfortable after eating), or maybe not regular in the restroom...
+So if you're someone who is having some stomach discomfort, feel like you're not really digesting your food well (feeling bloated, gassy, or uncomfortable after eating), or maybe not regular in the restroom...

-Simply adding in some digestive enzyme supplements or Opti-Greens 50 that has both digestive enzymes and probiotics could be a good idea.
+Simply adding in some digestive enzyme supplements or Opti-Greens 50 which has both digestive enzymes and probiotics could be a good idea.

-And never forget, we’re always here to help the phamily look and feel their best!
+Never forget, we’re always here to help you look and feel your best!
 So if you have any questions, or need anything at all, we will help you for free!